pnp/PnP-Tools/Solutions/SharePoint.UIExperience.Scanner/README.md

 **Site Url** | Url of the scanned site.
 **Site Collection Url** | Url of the scanned site collection.
 **List Title** | Title of the list.
-**Only blocked by OOB reaons** | TRUE if the list is **only** blocked due to reasons which you as customer cannot influence, being blocked due to managed metadata navigation, unsupported list base template, unsupported list view type or unsupported field type being shown.
+**Only blocked by OOB reaons** | TRUE if the list is **only** blocked due to reasons which you as customer cannot influence, being blocked due to unsupported list base template, unsupported list view type or unsupported field type being shown.
 Note that you can use the the **-o (-excludelistsonlyblockedbyoobreaons) parameter** to skip logging lists which are only blocked due to these reasons
 **Blocked at site level** | TRUE if the list is blocked because the **site** scoped feature (E3540C7D-6BEA-403C-A224-1A12EAFEE4C4) was enabled.
 **Blocked at web level** | TRUE if the list is blocked because the **web** scoped feature (52E14B6F-B1BB-4969-B89B-C4FAA56745EF) was enabled.
 **Blocked at list level** | TRUE if the user changed the list experience setting to "classic experience".